 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 |Summary||This course serves as a foundation for critical engagement with the core elements of doing bioethics.
 It will introduce students to three pillars of rigorous bioethical analysis: (i) defining and distinguishing concepts, (ii) understanding theories, and (iii) recognising and constructing robust arguments.
 It will equip students with the skills to develop and defend ethical arguments, and to apply these to legal, regulatory and policy issues in health, medicine and the biosciences.

-Introducing the importance of the three pillars of good bioethical reasoning (i) the skills of sound argumentation (ii) the importance of conceptual clarity (iii) the relevance and limitations of ethical theory.
+At the beginning of this course, students will be introduced to an ¿ethical toolbox¿, outline the importance of the pillar of good bioethical reasoning: (i) the skills of sound argumentation (ii) the importance of conceptual clarity (iii) the relevance and limitations of ethical theory.

 Examining the question of what kinds of beings are the proper object of moral concern and introducing the concept of personhood.

 Comparing a range of accounts that seek to characterise what wellbeing or a worthwhile life consist in and highlighting the different perspectives from which this question may be approached.